dynamsoft-docs/barcode-reader-docs/performance/accuracy.md

 ## Summary

 In the article, the accuracy-friendly parameter configurations are introduced.
 You can try these configurations in your own project to make sure the accuracy of the barcode result reaches your requirement.
-You can also <a href="https://www.dynamsoft.com/company/contact/" target="blank">contact us</a> if further improvements are required in you project.
+You can also <a href="https://www.dynamsoft.com/company/contact/" target="_blank">contact us</a> if further improvements are required in you project.

 Accuracy may not always be the primary goal.
 Sometimes you might need to find a balance between the different aspects of the performance.
 The following articles might help you to configure other performance settings.